department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 <div class="va-introtext">

-Find out to apply for a tax-free Veterans pension.
+Find out how to apply for a tax-free Veterans pension.

 </div>